thephpleague/csv/docs/9.0/reader/record-mapping.md

     public function __construct(
-        ReflectionProperty|ReflectionParameter $reflectionProperty, //always given by the Serializer ?int $default = null
+        ReflectionProperty|ReflectionParameter $reflectionProperty, //always given by the Serializer ?int $default = null //can be filled via the Cell castArguments array destructuring ) {
-    ) {
         if (null !== $default) {
             $default = Money::fromNaira($default);
         }
         $this->default = $default;

-        // To be more strict during conversion you SHOULD handle the $reflectionProperty argument.
+        // It is recommended to handle the $reflectionProperty argument.
-        // The argument gives you access to all the information about the property.
+        // The argument gives you access to property/argument information.
         // it allows validating that the argument does support your casting
         // it allows adding support to union, intersection or unnamed type
         // it tells whether the property/argument is nullable or not